 A GLORIOUS WEEKEND AT DEEP ROOTS… FRESH BEATS RHYTHM PARADE & MORE!

 Fabulously fun FREE events happen every year, throughout the day Friday, Saturday and Sunday.
-Some general themes have developed over the years, and we are always exploring new projects so check our website or our Facebook page to get up-to-date details.
-The healing qualities of music theme will be woven into our 2019 Festival.
+Some general themes have developed over the years, and we are always exploring new projects so make sure to check our website or our Facebook page to get up-to-date details as the annual festival weekend comes together.

 Friday, free music performances start.
 People are encouraged to bring a chair and spend some part of the afternoon at the Clock Park tent where, usually starting at 2pm, various musicians entertain.
 Artists@Acadia is another option for free performances that has always been popular.